Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 What Happens When These Systems Disagree?

-While your vestibular system, vision, and proprioception usually work together seamlessly, there are times when these systems don’t agree, leading to some pretty confusing, and often uncomfortable, experiences.
+While your vestibular system, vision, and somatosensory system usually work together seamlessly, there are times when these systems don’t agree, leading to some pretty confusing, and often uncomfortable, experiences.
 When the information from these systems is mismatched, your brain struggles to make sense of it, which can result in dizziness, disorientation, or even nausea.

 Let’s break down some of the common scenarios when these systems can get out of whack and how it affects you.